When and How to Run a Business Credit Check

 - Court judgments

 Most suppliers of credit profiles include a credit score, typically from 1 to 100 where a higher value indicates lower risk.
-Some also include a financial stability ratings, which are indicators of whether the business is likely to experience financial distress (or even bankruptcy) within the near future.
+Some also include financial stability ratings, which are indicators of whether the business is likely to experience financial distress (or even bankruptcy) within the near future.
 For example:

 - the Equifax Credit Risk Score "predicts the likelihood of a business incurring a 90 days severe delinquency or charge-off over the next 12 months.
 The score ranges from 101 - 992 with a lower score indicating higher risk".